mlabate/docker-magento/README.md

 - `bin/composer`: Run the composer binary.
 Ex. `bin/composer install`
 - `bin/copyfromcontainer`: Copy folders or files from container to host.
 Ex. `bin/copyfromcontainer vendor`
 - `bin/copytocontainer`: Copy folders or files from host to container.
 Ex. `bin/copytocontainer --all`
+- `bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
+Restart PHPStorm after running this command.
+- `bin/devconsole`: Alias for `bin/n98-magerun2 dev:console`
 - `bin/download`: Download & extract specific Magento version to the `src` directory.
-Ex. `bin/download 2.3.2`
+Ex. `bin/download 2.3.3`
 - `bin/fixowns`: This will fix filesystem ownerships within the container.
 - `bin/fixperms`: This will fix filesystem permissions within the container.
 - `bin/grunt`: Run the grunt binary.
 Note that this runs the version from the node_modules directory for project version parity.
 Ex. `bin/grunt exec`
 - `bin/magento`: Run the Magento CLI.
 Ex: `bin/magento cache:flush`
+- `bin/n98-magerun2`: Access the n98 magerun CLI.
+Ex: `bin/n98-magerun2 dev:console`
 - `bin/node`: Run the node binary.
 Ex. `bin/node --version`
 - `bin/npm`: Run the npm binary.
 Ex. `bin/npm install`
+- `bin/pwa-studio`: (BETA) Start the PWA Studio server.
+Note that Chrome will throw SSL cert errors and not allow you to view the site, but Firefox will.
 - `bin/redis`: Run a command from the redis container.
 Ex `bin/redis redis-cli monitor`
 - `bin/remove`: Remove all containers.
 - `bin/removevolumes`: Remove all volumes.